Skip to content

 (FORTRAN): integer function omp_get_thread_num()

-• To know the number processors available to the device
+• To know the number of processors available to the device

 (c/c++): int omp_get_num_procs(void);